PsychoCod3r/Unix-Expansion-Pack/README.md

 `rchmod`: Works just like the `chmod` command except it changes permissions for all files in a directory tree, including the root of that tree.
 This is most useful for adding permissions to files hosted on a server so you can access them remotely.

+`rcmd`: Adaptation of `rchmod` to execute any command recursively on a directory tree.
+Can use either a Unix command or a script, and can be set to execute a command on an entire directory for each directory it traverses (e.g. `ls`) or on individual files within each directory (e.g. `chmod`).
+As of this update, `rchmod` is now deprecated and will probably be removed in the future.

 ----

 ## Dependencies: